yannvanhalewyn/fletch/README.md

 ## Tips

-If you rocking vim as a text editor, try running `:r !fletch jquery -mt`, and you'll see a script tag for the latest version of jQuery appear under your cursor.
+If you're rocking vim as a text editor, try running `:r !fletch jquery -mt`, and you'll see a script tag for the latest version of jQuery appear under your cursor.
 Sweet huh?